casparwb/JuliaDispatch.jl/README.md

-# Julia-Dispatch
+# JuliaDispatch

-Julia visualization and data analysis tools for Dispatch simulations
+JuliaDispatch.jl is a package developed for efficient analysis and visualization of simulations run by the Dispatch framework.